swri-robotics/bag-database/docs/installation/tomcat.md

 5. Look inside the log file at `${TOMCAT_HOME}/logs/bag_database.log` to find the automatically-generated administrator password.
 6. Log in through the GUI and use the Maintenance panel to change the password.
 7. Note that in order for video streaming to work, `ffmpeg` version 3 or higher must be available on the system path.
-8. After you've changed all of the configuration values to their desired properties, restart Tomcat to make sure they're applied.